Mehtab228/java-Fundamentals/README.md

 ## lowestAverage(): Given an array of arrays calculate the average value for each array and return the array with the lowest average

+## minMaxNotIncluded(): Give an array of arrays it calculates the min and max and then prints out the numbers not included between them

+## tally(); function called tally that accepts a List of Strings representing votes and returns one string to show what got the most votes